Jim Clark Motorsport Museum

 Iconic Race Cars

-Recently added, the stunning Mk 1 Lotus Cortina JTW 497C was used by Jim Clark in saloon car races throughout 1965.
-It features several upgrades on a standard Ford Cortina including BRM-enhanced 140bhp engine, close-ratio aluminium gearbox, coil springs on A-frame rear suspension, repositioned 20-gallon fuel tank and a rear anti-roll bar (ultimately not used).
-Its finest hour came during the St Mary’s Trophy at Goodwood in April when Jim steered it to victory over Ford Mustangs, Galaxies and Mini Coopers
+Always a fans favourite the stunning Lotus Cortina JTW 497C was used by Jim Clark in saloon car races throughout 1965.
+It features several upgrades upon the standard Mk 1 Ford Cortina including BRM-enhanced 140bhp engine, close-ratio aluminium gearbox, coil springs on A-frame rear suspension, repositioned 20-gallon fuel tank and a rear anti-roll bar (ultimately not used).
+Its finest hour came during the St Mary’s Trophy at Goodwood in April when Jim steered it to victory over Ford Mustangs, Galaxies and Mini Coopers.
+Jim finished 7th for the championship and 3rd within Class C, adding another class win at Crystal Palace.
+Unfortunately his chances of retaining the British Saloon Car Championship title from 1964 were scuppered by a retirement, a disqualification, plus missing 2 events which clashed with the Syracuse Grand Prix and Indianapolis 500 miles.
+JTW 497C has been restored to its 1960s racing condition.

 Trophy Collection